yichenl9/yichenl9/README.md

 - 👋 Hi, I’m Yichen Li!
 - 👀 In my Github, you can find various projects that I have worked on throughout my academic and professional lives.
-- 🌱 I’m currently an undergraduate student at the University of Illinois at Urbana-Champaign.
+- 🌱 I’m currently a research associate working at University of South Carolina.
 - 💞️ I’m looking forward to any contribution you would like to make!
 - 📫 You can reach me by email yichenl9@outlook.com.